iLert/docs/incident-comms-and-status-pages/incidents.md

 ### Incidents vs alerts

-* An alert in iLert is primarily targeted towards on-call responders and notifies them about potential incidents reported by monitoring, ticketing tools, or any other observability tool.&#x20;
+* An alert in ilert is primarily targeted towards on-call responders and notifies them about potential incidents reported by monitoring, ticketing tools, or any other observability tool.&#x20;
 * Alerts are technical in nature and often contain technical details that are not relevant to non-technical users
-* An incident in iLert is the primary way to communicate with non-technical users and they are designed exactly for that purpose.
+* An incident in ilert is the primary way to communicate with non-technical users and they are designed exactly for that purpose.

 ## Create and communicate incidents